-- (xiv) From the table it can also be seen that the Overdrafts has gone up to Rs.2110.48 crore as on 31.03.2015 from Rs.51.81 crore as on 31.03.2008.KSEBL, being a regulated utility, the increase in Provident Fund balance and non cash flow expenses like depreciation and Return on equity etc do not create cash availability unless these are allowed to be fully recovered through tariff.
-The huge un bridged gap amply makes it clear that the expenses were not allowed to be recovered in full, which in turn resulted in financial crunch. - (xv) It is humbly submitted that Hon'ble Commission, by duly recognizing these realities, had been pleased to approve interest on overdraft in full till 2010-11 as per orders on truing up for the respective years.
+- (xiv) From the table it can also be seen that the Overdrafts has gone up to Rs.2110.48 crore as on 31.03.2015 from Rs.51.81 crore as on 31.03.2008.KSEBL, being a regulated utility, the increase in PF balance and non cash flow expenses like depreciation and Return on equity etc do not ensure cash availability to it as long as these are allowed to be fully recovered through tariff.
+The huge un bridged gap amply makes it clear that the expenses were not allowed to be recovered fully, which in turn results in financial crunch. - (xv) It is humbly submitted that Hon'ble Commission, in due recognition of these realities, had been pleased to approve interest on overdraft in full till 2010-11 as per orders on truing up for the respective years.
 However, it is seen from the truing up orders for 2011-12 and 2012-13 that amount spent on this account has been disallowed in full even though ad hoc allowances to the tune of Rs.15 crore and 20 crore were made in the respective ARR orders as detailed below.